lbechberger/MLinPractice/Documentation.md

 # 38
 ```

 This is, however simple it may be, a difficult to interpret feature: for most of its existence, Twitter has had a character limit of 140 characters per tweet.
-In 2017, the maximum character limit was raised to 280[^twitter_charlength], which lead to an almost immediate drop of the prevalence of tweets with around 140 characters while, at the same time, tweets approaching 280 characters appear to be snytactically and semantically similar to tweets around 140 characters from before the change (Gligorić et al., 2020).
+In 2017, the maximum character limit was raised to 280[^twitter_charlength], which led to an almost immediate drop of the prevalence of tweets with around 140 characters while, at the same time, tweets approaching 280 characters appear to be syntactically and semantically similar to tweets around 140 characters from before the change (Gligorić et al., 2020).

 <a name='month'></a>
 ### Month